If you purchase via links on our site, we may receive commissions. Learn more.

 Use the Ozempic savings card

 Novo Nordisk offers an Ozempic savings card that works with commercial or private insurance companies to provide Ozempic for as little as $25 per prescription for up to two years.
-To be eligible, you must be a US citizen or permanent resident, be 18 years of age or older, have a valid prescription for Ozempic, and have commercial or private insurance.
+To be eligible, you must be a U.S. citizen or permanent resident, be 18 years of age or older, have a valid prescription for Ozempic, and have commercial or private insurance.

 Search for discounts and coupons online